maso-soup/HTTP-Reverse-Shell/README.md

 A reverse shell over HTTP (dodges deep packet inspection).
 Using Python 3 and no external dependencies needed.

+This fork added proxy awareness that I needed.

 # Prerequisites
 - Python 3 (on both the attacker and the target machine)